moothes/SALOD/README.md

 ```
 cp -r ./methods/template ./methods/new_name
 ```
-More details please refer to python files in template floder.
+More details please refer to python files in template folder.

 ## Loss Factory